lubranoa/google-homepage/README.md

 # Google Homepage Recreation

 ## Description

-[Recreation](https://lubranoa.github.io/google-homepage/) of the Google home page from [web.archive.org](https://web.archive.org/web/20191130234759/https://www.google.com/).
+[My recreation](https://lubranoa.github.io/google-homepage/) of the Google home page from [web.archive.org](https://web.archive.org/web/20191130234759/https://www.google.com/).
 Does nothing but look like the page.
 Links and buttons are dead links.
 Not optmized for mobile.

-## Skills Used:
+## Skills Used

 * HTML
   * Accessibilty using structures header, main, and footer.
   * Use of `alt` for text descriptions of certain images.